-2.6 GALVANIZING
+2.9 GALVANIZING

 - A. Hot-Dip Galvanized Finish: Apply zinc coating by the hot-dip process to structural steel according to ASTM A 123/A 123M. - 1.
-Fill vent and drain holes that will be exposed in the finished Work unless they will function as weep holes, by plugging with zinc solder and filing off smooth. - Galvanize lintels and shelf angles attached to structural-steel frame and located in exterior walls.
+Fill vent and drain holes that are exposed in the finished Work unless they function as weep holes, by plugging with zinc solder and filing off smooth. - 2.
+Galvanize lintels shelf angles and welded door frames attached to structural-steel frame and located in exterior walls.